rantahar/Lattice-Field-Theory/source/index.rst

    \begin{align}
    \tau = it = 1/T
    \end{align}
-and is equaivalent to quantum field theory in *Euclidean* spacetime.
+and is equivalent to quantum field theory in *Euclidean* spacetime.
 The Hamiltonian and the Hilbert space remain unchanged.

 It is convenient to start by discretizing the space.
-We will do this in any case, since we want to end up with discrete spacetime, but could be done later.
+We will do this in any case, since we want to end up with discrete spacetime, but this could be done later.

 .. math::
    \begin{align}